WeblateOrg/weblate/docs/admin/upgrade.rst

 Generic upgrade instructions
 ----------------------------

-Before upgrading, please check current :ref:`requirements` as they might have changed.
+Before upgrading, please check the current :ref:`requirements` as they might have changed.
 Once all requirements are installed or updated, please adjust your :file:`settings.py` to match changes in the configuration (consult :file:`settings_example.py` for correct values).